nannook206/surprise/README.md

 # Surprise - A random personal experience

 This program/service provide a randomized device activation experience.
-It has been integrated with DeviceWeb (dweeb, https://fetlife.com/groups/165887) which provides interfacing logic and control to a wide variety of devices with a web and websockets interface thanks to its creator.
+It has been integrated with (buttshock.io, https://github.com/nannook206/buttshock-py) to provide direct serial control of Estim devices and DeviceWeb (dweeb, https://fetlife.com/groups/165887) which provides interfacing logic and control to a wide variety of devices with a web and websockets interface thanks to its creator.